awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 When you create a policy record based on this traffic policy, the bucket that you choose here must match the domain name \(such as www\.example\.com\) that you specify for [Policy record DNS name](traffic-policy-records.md#traffic-policy-records-creating-values-policy-record-dns-name) in the policy record\.
 If **Value** and **Policy record DNS name** don't match, Amazon S3 won't respond to DNS queries for the domain name\.

 **Type *DNS type* value**
 Enter a value that corresponds with the value that you specified for **DNS type** when you started this traffic policy\.
-For example, if you chose **MX** for **DNS type**, type two values: the priority that you want to assign to a mail server and the domain name of the mail server, such as `10 sydney.mail.example.com`\.
+For example, if you chose **MX** for **DNS type**, enter two values: the priority that you want to assign to a mail server and the domain name of the mail server, such as `10 sydney.mail.example.com`\.
 For more information about supported DNS types, see [Supported DNS Record Types](ResourceRecordTypes.md)\.

 ## Creating Additional Versions of a Traffic Policy<a name="traffic-policies-creating-versions"></a>